xxblincolnxx/bens-blog/content/posts/myfirstpost.md

 A blog is where I landed for the _first_ of my next steps.
 Here you are reading it.
 These are the benefits I gain:

 - I can showcase complete projects but also incremental progress and accrued learnings; I can talk about things that don't even make it into my projects.
 - I used [Hugo](https://gohugo.io/) to generate the whole site.
-Its not over-engineered and is optimized as a static site for SEO and performance.
+Its not over-engineered and is optimized exactly for this usecase.
-- I will be able to share cheatsheets and guides I already create for myself.
+- I will be able to quickly share cheatsheets and guides I already create for myself.
 - If I take on open-source contribution, I can document what I learn as I learn it.
 Funny enough, I actually found a potential place where I can contribute in learning Hugo and utilizing pre-built themes.
 - If i take a break to grind some leetcode, I can show what I learn here.
 - When I do get my next job, I can still post things here without syphoning too much bandwidth or context switching.